 |Turkish Prime Minister Recep Tayyip Erdogan|

 seeks political gain via fanning Muslim hatred for Jews and Israel.

 Anti-Semitism an illness?

 Also tainting the minds of some Jews, anti-Semitism is simultaneously a toxic ideology and a mental disorder.
 Anti-Semites are emotionally predisposed to believe bad things about Jews, Judaism, the Jewish People and Israel.
-Anti-Semites are emotionally unable to discipline themselves to regularly apply to Jews, the Jewish People and Israel the identical standards regularly applied to other Peoples and countries in the same or similar circumstances.
+Anti-Semites are emotionally unable to discipline themselves to regularly apply to Jews, the Jewish People and Israel the identical standards regularly applied to other Peoples and countries, in the same or similar circumstances.

 This persistent discrimination is nourished by stubborn cognitive dissonance regarding Jewish history and peoplehood.
-The circumstance that the Jewish People has been under history's spotlight for more than two millennia does not deter anti-Semites from ambivalence or rejection with respect to key issues such as -- the Jewish People's existence as a People like other Peoples; its political right to self-determination; and its aboriginal right to a part of its historic homeland where, in greater or lesser numbers, Jews have lived continuously in each and every year since antiquity.
+The circumstance that the Jewish People has been under history's spotlight for more than two millennia does not deter anti-Semites from ambivalence or rejection with respect to key issues such as -- the Jewish People's existence as a People like other Peoples; its political right to self-determination; and its aboriginal right to a part of its historic homeland where, in greater or lesser numbers, then self-identified "Jews" have lived in each and every year since antiquity.